itsnilskerwer/eseb-birds/README.md

-# Bird Phylogeney Visualization from Phylogenetic Placements
+# Bird Phylogeney from Phylogenetic Placements (Development Guide)

 ##### Step 1: Installing dependencies using a virtual environment